-There are cases in which the diagnosis was known before pregnancy.
-Other patients discover their condition after routine blood tests during pregnancy.
+There are cases in which the diagnosis was known before pregnancy and other patients who discover their condition after routine pregnancy blood tests.

-Pregnancy doesn't pose an added danger to essential thrombocythemia because, when the disease affects young women, its development is usually benign.
-Although pregnancy does not aggravate the disease, there's an adverse risk, that is to say, pregnancy negatively affects essential thrombocythemia.
+Pregnancy in itself does not pose an added danger to essential thrombocythemia, since when the disease affects young women, its development is usually benign.
+Although pregnancy does not aggravate or adversely affect the disease, there is an opposite risk, i.e. pregnancy does adversely affect essential thrombocythemia.

-Thrombocythemia during pregnancy is associated with placental vessels thrombosis and it can produce multiple infarcts and secondary placental insufficiency.
-This last one carries a risk of miscarriage during the first semester of gestation of 37% to 53%.
-The risk of miscarriage in the general population is around 15%.
-In addition, there may be increased risks of fetal growth retardation.
+Thrombocythemia during pregnancy is associated with thrombosis of the placental vessels and can lead to multiple infarctions and secondary placental insufficiency.
+The latter carries a risk of first trimester miscarriage.
+In addition, the risk of fetal growth retardation may be increased.

-Other consequences associated with this pathology are placental detachment, preeclampsia, and intrauterine fetal death.
+Other consequences during pregnancy associated with this pathology are placental abruption, preeclampia or intrauterine fetal death.

-It is important to mention that there is no direct correlation between the consequences of the disease during pregnancy and the mother's platelets values.
+It is important to note that, as with symptoms, there is no direct correlation between the consequences of the pathology on the pregnancy and the value of the mother's platelets.